 Video advert: https://youtu.be/d_Fz5SJFwoI

 Rather than the teacher being tied up with live modelling - the video clips can be played on the classroom screen.
 Free up the teacher to circulate and support.
+Research has shown that what the adult is saying whilst modelling the handwriting is particularly important.
+The think aloud is simple and easy for pupils to remember.
+It covers individual letters but is also used in video clips of short words.

 To ensure the transfer of good handwriting from 'practice sessions' to 'everyday automaticity' it is important to practice writing short words.

-Whilst some schemes may promote jazzy pictures and cartoons, this focuses on efficient and effective practice without the frills.
+Whilst some handwriting schemes may promote jazzy pictures and cartoons, this focuses on efficient and effective practice without the frills.
 Whilst teachers often worry handwriting can be boring, in fact many pupils find the quiet purposeful task almost like a mindfulness session and have enjoyed the chance just to focus on one process rather than the complexities of some of the tasks they face during the day!

 "Visiting teachers looking in on classrooms have asked if the pupils are having a test because it is so quiet and pupils are concentrating so hard."